himalayan goji juice healthy nutrition Women's Dietary Supplement Calcium Magnesium Dong Quai Soy Vitamins D K B Tofu Kudzu

 What the nutrients in OsteoSoy® can do for you...

-Dr. Earl Mindell has formulated a dietary supplement designed to support the needs of today’s woman.
+Our scientists have formulated a dietary supplement designed to support the needs of todays woman.
 Far from just another calcium supplement, OsteoSoy® provides 12 specific vitamins and minerals that work synergistically with its two bioavailable forms of calcium to promote healthy bones.
-OsteoSoy® also contains special standardized extracts of some of the world’s foremost traditional female herbs.
-These rare botanicals contain natural compounds (phytoestrogens) which can help to promote a woman’s optimum hormonal balance.
+OsteoSoy® also contains special standardized extracts of some of the worlds foremost traditional female herbs.
+These rare botanicals contain natural compounds (phytoestrogens) which can help to promote a womans optimum hormonal balance.
 This is important, since high estrogen levels are associated with certain cancers, and low estrogen levels with osteoporosis.
-Among all leading women’s supplements, only OsteoSoy®’s comprehensive system of vitamins, minerals and plant phytoestrogens is able to provide the nutritional support a woman needs to help adapt to the many changes her body will undergo through various stages in life!
+Among all leading womens supplements, only OsteoSoy®s comprehensive system of vitamins, minerals and plant phytoestrogens is able to provide the nutritional support a woman needs to help adapt to the many changes her body will undergo through various stages in life!

 With these ideals in mind, OsteoSoy® provides: